giantswarm/gitops-template/docs/add_appcr.md

     If you want to, you can use the same idea of App Templates to override any property (like app version) of base App Template by using
     [kustomize patches](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patches/).

+1. Everything is ready, commit the changes to the branch your Flux is using.

 ## Recommended next steps